techidaily/site-windows11/source/_posts/quick-sniping-techniques-alternatives-to-windows-snipping-capability.md

 ### 4\.
 Additional Features

  Most screen capture tools do one thing very well; taking awesome screenshots.
 However, some tools offer other options outside basic screen captures, which can be pretty effective for different use cases.
-For example, some of these applications make great[screen recording apps for Windows](https://www.makeuseof.com/windows-screen-recording-programs/) and feature cloud-sharing capabilities.
+For example, some of these applications make great [screen recording apps for Windows](https://www.makeuseof.com/windows-screen-recording-programs/) and feature cloud-sharing capabilities.

  We can all agree that the Windows Snipping tool is relatively limited in its features, so here are some alternatives you might want to explore: